GFDRR/CCDR-tools/docs/tool-setup.md

 align: center
 ---
 ```
-Select the hazard of interest to open the analytical notebook.
+Select the hazard of interest to open the analytical notebook, then run all cells.
 E.g. for floods:

 ```{figure} images/GUI_F3.png
 ---